 I could not live without infused oils.
 I incorporate them into my lotions and potions and they are also perfect for adding zing to stir fries, salad dressings, roast veggies and also as a garnish for soups and dips.
 Infusing herbs and spices allows the oily constituents of the plants to impart their own unique aromas, flavours and therapeutic qualities to the oils. …

 I got my hands on a huge golden orb of beeswax at the farmer’s market!
 I am going to enjoy chipping away at it and sharing some great ways you can use beeswax in body care preparations and around the house.
 One of my favourite recipes is a gorgeous golden lip balm scented with raw honey and with the healing and protective properties of calendula.
 Not only does the beeswax and raw honey give the balm a beautiful scent, they also make it taste yummy!…

 There is a worrying trend across wellness oriented food blogs and magazines to offer endless “healthy” and natural sweet treats.
 You have seen the pictures choking Instagram and Pinterest feeds – raw vegan paleo caramel slice, cacao peanut butter cups, raw cashew cream “cheesecake”.
 It appears that this is what all the healthy bods are eating … or at least dreaming about!

 Starting your day with maple toasted granola, popping a few cacao balls at work then scoffing a slice or two of raw caramel slice after dinner is not going to put you on the path to good health in the long run.
-When transitioning from a high sugar diet to a low sugar one these substitutions are great as they move you from the empty calories of refined cane sugar and high fructose corn syrup to more nutrient dense foods while also allowing time for your palate to evolve.
-However including them in significant quantities in your day to day diet long term will simply keep feeding you sugar….
+When transitioning from a high sugar diet to a low sugar one these substitutions are great, they move you from the empty calories of refined cane sugar and high fructose corn syrup to more nutrient-dense foods, they also allow time for your palate to evolve.
+Including them in significant quantities in your day to day diet long-term will simply keep feeding you sugar….